 If you have a cat with pica, many different substances can be dangerous because if they ingest them, they can cause an obstruction.
 Many people wonder if chew toys for cats with pica are available.
-Fortunately, there are a few safe options, so keep reading as we provide you with a list of things that you can use as cat toys for your cat with pica.
+Fortunately, there are a few safe options that can help redirect their chewing behavior and provide appropriate stimulation, so keep reading as we provide you with a list of things that you can use as cat toys for your cat with pica.

 What Is Pica?

 Pica is a disorder that can affect many animals and even humans.
 It’s relatively common among cats, especially oriental cats, like Siamese, Burmese, and Tonkinese.
 Animals with pica tend to eat non-edible materials like rubber, plastic, wood, and paint.
 Other common items that cats with pica like to eat are synthetic and natural fabrics, which is why many people call it “the wool-eating disease.”

 How Can I Tell If My Cat Has Pica?

 Cats with pica will seek out and even go to great lengths to find and eat materials that they shouldn’t.
 While experts aren’t sure what causes the cats to desire substances that they can’t eat, it seems that they enjoy the process of grinding the material in their back teeth before swallowing it.
 However, since the cat cannot ingest the material, it can form a blockage in the stomach or the intestine.
 If a blockage does occur, it will likely require surgery to be removed, which can be quite expensive.

 What to Avoid When You Have a Cat With Pica

 Since many cats like to eat fabric and stuffing, you will want to toss out any soft toys when they show signs of wear.
 Cats don’t usually tear open toys, but if they do try to get to the stuffing inside, they will work at it until they get it.
 Dangly pieces of material hanging off old toys can also be a target for cats with pica.